ESGF/esgf-docker/docs/kubernetes/configure-indexnode.md

 can configure the `esg-search` application to use external Solr instances.

 To do this, disable Solr and set the external URLs to use.
-For any replicas that are specified, `esg-search` will be configured to use the replica directly using the `masterUrl`.
+For any replicas that are specified, `esg-search` will be configured to use the `masterUrl` directly.

 > **WARNING**
 >
-> If you want to use a Solr instance configured using `esgf-ansible` as an external index
+> If you want to use a Solr instance configured using `esgf-ansible` as an external Solr instance,
-> for publishing, you will need to configure the firewall on that host to expose the port
+> you will need to configure the firewall on that host to expose the port  `8984` where the
-> `8984` where the master runs.
+> master listens.

+Example configuration using external Solr instances:

 ```yaml
 index: